Open-Data-Product-Initiative/v4.1/source/includes/_sla.md

 Defining Data SLAs in a machine-readable format enhances automation, facilitates monitoring, enables real-time compliance tracking, and supports seamless integration with monitoring and alerting systems.

+**Structure notes:** The SLA object is divided into 2 parts: declarative and executable.
+Declarative part defines the dimensions and aimed/intended SLA levels in defined unit.
+Executable part contains the machine-readable "as code" rules to validate SLA dimensions.
+The code inside _spec_ element is intended to be injected as in supporting SLA monitoring platforms in their defined format and structure.

+The SLA object is general in nature and should be enough for common (80%) use cases.
+Note that you can make extensions to the standard with "x-" mechanism in order to fulfill any industry specific needs.
+The ["Specification extensions"](#specification-extensions) section provides details on how to use this feature.

 ## SLA can be defined with 11 standardized dimensions with decoupled Everything as Code monitoring